tensorcog/timbaOS/AI_CHAT_SETUP.md

 1. **Anthropic API Key**: Get one from [https://console.anthropic.com/](https://console.anthropic.com/)
 2. **Node.js**: Version 18 or higher
-3. **Running Pine ERP Instance**: Your main application should be set up and running
+3. **Running TimbaOS Instance**: Your main application should be set up and running

 ---

 ## Setup In-App AI Chat

-The in-app AI chat is already integrated into your Pine ERP dashboard.
+The in-app AI chat is already integrated into your TimbaOS dashboard.
 Follow these steps to enable it:

 ### Step 1: Add API Key to Environment